 GeneCards Summary for IGKJ@ Gene

-IGKJ@ (Immunoglobulin Kappa Joining Cluster) is a Gene Cluster gene.
+IGKJ@ (Immunoglobulin Kappa Joining Cluster) is a Gene Cluster.
 Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response NFAT in immune response.